ParAlg/gbbs/docs/benchmarks/definitions.md

 permalink: /docs/benchmarks/definitions
 ---

-Here we specify the definitions of objects used in our benchmark specifications.
+Here we specify the definitions of objects and terms used in our benchmark specifications.

 #### Unweighted Graphs
 We consider both undirected (symmetric) and directed (asymmetric)